eliflores/shooting-stars/README.md

 This repository contains the Backend for the `Shooting Stars` app that we built for the [Hack Like a Girl Hackathon] (http://www.hacklikeagirl.co/).

-Our Front-end code is located [here](https://github.com/mignonnesaurus/shooting-stars-web).
+Our Front-end code is [here](https://github.com/mignonnesaurus/shooting-stars-web).

 # How to play with our back-end.